ad-si/TaskLite/docs-source/cli/import.md

 In following example I forgot to use the metadata field `end` to set the `closed_utc` column, but used the current date instead.

-As I deleted all metadata afterwards,
+As I deleted all metadata afterward,
 I now need to extract the field from an old backup.
 In the meantime I changed some `closed_utc` fields and therefore I can't fully automate it.
 A neat little trick I came up with is to automatically paste the correct value